 Waterloo International (WI) is a full-service resource center for international students.
 You’ll find answers to your academic, social, cultural, legal, or financial questions.
 WI also leads an orientation session, offers programming to help you meet other international students, can help you improve your English skills, and organizes on- and off-campus activities.

-Tours are available Monday through Saturday.
+Tours are available Monday through Saturday most weeks.
 Book online today!